Guide to Accommodating Students with Disabilities

 Suggestions for Classroom Accommodations

-It is recommended that instructors include a statement in the course syllabus and/or make an announcement during the first class to the following effect:
+It is recommended that instructors make an announcement during the first class to the following effect:

 Such an announcement will help protect the student's privacy, indicate willingness on the part of the instructor to provide assistance, and facilitate early accommodation.
 Please appreciate the fact that some students with disabilities may not seek accommodations even though they are eligible either because they wish to remain independent or choose not to disclose a disability.